Thimoteus/KARATE/README.md

 Impovements:

 1. Added case number and role to links posted to the firm.
 2. Automatically tries to set case flair to links submitted to a user's firm.
+You will need to log out and log back in to KARATE for this to work.

 <!-- Bugfixes: -->